bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - test improvement model is used to improve test processes, usually on organizational level but can be applied on project level
 - the improvements are introduced by comparing the testing against external best practices

+## **motivation-hygiene theory**
+distinguishes these two factors:
+- motivators which lead to growth and satisfaction:
+  - *recognizing and appreciating the team for work done (for example with incentives and other appreciative gestures)*
+  - *increased responsibility and autonomy*
+  - *meaningful and challenging tasks*
+  - *professional development*
+- hygiene factors (usually do not lead to greater satisfaction, but lack of them demotivates the team):
+  - *remuneration (salary and benefits)*
+  - *appreciative personnel practices and management style*
+  - *good working conditions*
+  - *safety as an existential need*
+  - *good interpersonal relationships, for example with co-workers and supervisors*

 ## **non-functional testing**
 evaluating other than functional characteristics, "how well the system behaves", includes for example performance, compatibility, usability and security reliability

+## **planning poker**
+expert-based test estimation technique used in Agile environments

 ## **product (quality) risk**
 potential threats or failures that can affect the quality of your project deliverables, processes or outcomes

+## **product risk metrics**
+used to assess the quality of test basis and effectiveness how well the test cases cover the product risks
+- *percentage of risks of which all tests passed*
+- *percentage of risks of which some/all tests failed*
+- *percentage of risks not yet completely tested*

 ## **retrospective**
 - meeting where the team reviews methods, collects lessons learned and decides the changes and actions to improve